adithirgis/adithiru/content/blog/2021_Aug_website_DS/index.md

 - Other example websites - https://hugo-apero-docs.netlify.app/project/

-If you find any mistakes or if you found anything helpful, please drop in a message using contact form, I built this website using the tutorial mentioned, with minimal errors.
+If you find any mistakes or have tips to improve this or if you found anything helpful, please drop in a message using contact form, I built this website using the tutorial mentioned, with minimal errors.
 In the end, a huge shout out to Alison Hill and Silvia.